R3nierjvr/Plex_Poster_and_artwork_Exporter/README.md

 - ❌ No PowerShell window shown during execution

 ### 🛠️ System Requirements
-- Windows 10 or newer
+- Windows 10 or newer (Untested Linux version available)
 - A running Plex Media Server
 - Plex token (retrieve via browser dev tools or a supported token retriever)

 > [!CAUTION]
-> This was made for windows users as I do not have linux experience
+> This was made for windows users as I do not have linux experiencen, i have added a linux version but it has not been tested
 > I have run  this for myself and have had no issues , I do no take responsibilty if you lose artwork , test this first on a test library if you feel the need

 ![image](https://github.com/user-attachments/assets/4c310022-1849-4781-8e5b-d7d15a995d99)